Death by burning: Assyria

-Hebraic tradition
+Jewish tradition

-In Genesis 38, Judah orders Tamar—the widow of his son, living in her father's household—to be burned when she is believed to have become pregnant by an extramarital sexual relation.
+In Genesis 38, Judah orders Tamar—the widow of his son, living in her father's household—to be burned when she is believed to have become pregnant via extramarital sexual relations.
 Tamar saves herself by proving that Judah is himself the father of her child.
-In the Book of Jubilees, the same story is told, with some intriguing differences, according to Caryn A. Reeder.
+In the Book of Jubilees, the same story is told, with some differences.
 In Genesis, Judah is exercising his patriarchal power at a distance, whereas he and the relatives seem more actively involved in Tamar's impending execution.

 In Hebraic law, death by burning was prescribed for ten forms of sexual crimes: the imputed crime of Tamar, namely that a married daughter of a priest commits adultery, and nine versions of relationships considered as incestuous, such as having sex with one's own daughter, or granddaughter, but also having sex with one's mother-in-law or with one's wife's daughter.

 In the Mishnah, the following manner of burning the criminal is described:

 That is, the person dies from being fed molten lead.
-The Mishnah is, however, a fairly late collections of laws, from about the 3rd century AD, and scholars believe it replaced the actual punishment of burning in the old Biblical texts.